-- The Office of Student Conduct and Conflict Resolution maintains the records of academic offenses by students, whether resolved by instructor-student agreement or by the judgment of a hearing panel. - 2.
+- 1. The Office of Student Conduct and Conflict Resolution maintains the records of academic offenses by students, whether resolved by instructor-student agreement or by the judgment of a hearing panel. - 2.
 The Office of Student Conduct and Conflict Resolution provides administrative support to the Academic Integrity Coordinator. - 3.
 The Office of Student Conduct and Conflict Resolution is responsible for the assessment of and budgetary support and advocacy for the academic integrity process. - 4.
 The Office of Student Conduct and Conflict Resolution provides training and development for academic integrity hearing panelists. - 5.
-The Associate Vice President for Student Living and Engagement is responsible for providing guidance to the Executive Committee on Academic Integrity and the Academic Integrity Coordinator on best practices, trends, legal issues, and policy.

-6. The Associate Vice President for Student Living and Engagement is responsible for submitting an annual report on the Academic Integrity program to the Provost and Vice President for Enrollment Management and Student Affairs.
+The Provost and Vice President for Enrollment Management and Student Affairs are responsible for providing guidance to the Executive Committee on Academic Integrity and the Academic Integrity Coordinator on best practices, trends, legal issues, and policy. - The Assistant Director of Community Standards and Title IX Office and the Academic Integrity Coordinator are responsible for submitting an annual report on the Academic Integrity program to the Provost and Vice President for Enrollment Management and Student Affairs.